 Ransomware is rapidly becoming everyone’s problem.
-If all the recent headlines have provided the wake-up call you need, we have the tips to help you fight ransomware—but first you must decide you’re ready to take action.
-Here are the prevention steps you can begin taking today:
+If all the recent headlines have provided the wake-up call you need, we have the tips to help you prevent ransomware.
+Here's what you can begin doing today:

 1. Patch Your Systems

-A lot of IT leaders focus their angst on stopping zero-day threats.
+A lot of IT leaders focus their battle against ransomware around stopping zero-day threats.
 But digest this fact: One recent analysis showed that almost two-thirds of system vulnerabilities involve bugs that were identified two years ago.
 That literally means that the majority of your vulnerabilities are already solved if you just make the effort to use available patches.
 Hackers love to grab low-hanging fruit.
 Don’t let them find it on your system.
 Get a vulnerability scan and then address the gaps.

 2. Use Proper Port Settings

 Leaving certain port settings open unnecessarily gives hackers an easy gate into your system.
 CIS Controls 9 and 12 offer information on some common settings to check.

 If a ransomware actor does get a toehold in your system, spotting it immediately lets you shut down the breach before things get out of hand.
 IBM reports that it takes 280 days to identify the average breach.
 You can do a lot better.
 The latest defense is a Managed Extended Detection and Response solution that constantly monitors activity, uses artificial intelligence to recognize multiple different acts as a brewing attack and actively steps in to shut down suspicious activity.